sablier-labs/docs/docs/reference/lockup/v1/contracts/constant-functions.md

 :::info

 The contract call could revert with [no reason](https://vmexceptionwhileprocessingtransactionrevert.com/) provided.
-In this case, you probably did not approve the Sablier contract to spend your token balance, although this is not necessarily the case.
+In this case, you probably did not approve the Lockup contract to spend your token balance, although this is not necessarily the case.
 Ping us on [Discord](https://discord.sablier.com) if you get stuck.

 :::